-There are many types of contracts, but their use depends on the terms of the contract and the purpose for which it gets formed.
-Any form of the contract made should be per the Indian contract act brought by Britishers in India and based on the English common law system.
+The contract type depends on the use and terms of the contract and the purpose for which it is formed.
+Any form of the contract should be in accordance with the Indian Contract Act.

-People should be aware that they should not enter into a contract with an illegal objective and is void-ab-initio because one cannot claim or enforce such a contract in case of a loss suffered.
+People should be aware that they should not enter into a contract with an illegal objective.
+Such a contract is void-ab-initio because one cannot claim or enforce such a contract in case of a loss suffered.

-Under which section of the Indian contract act, 1872 conditions for contract voidability get laid down?
+Under which section of the Indian Contract Act, 1872, are conditions for contract voidability laid down?

-The circumstances for contract voidability get laid down in section 19 of the act of 1872.
+The circumstances for contract voidability are laid down in Section 19 of the 1872 act.

-What will be the status of the agreement if both the parties are under the mistake of fact?
+What is the status of the agreement if both parties are under the mistake of fact?

 An agreement without consideration is valid under which condition?

-An agreement without consideration is valid if such agreement is formed with a purpose to compensate for something or to pay a debt barred by limitation law.
+An agreement without consideration is valid if such agreement is formed to compensate or pay a debt barred by limitation law.

-Where are the types of void agreements prescribed under the act of 1872?
+Where are the types of void agreements prescribed under the 1872 act?